spree/spree/guides/content/integration/message_basics.md

 end
 ```

-In this case we've actually returned multiple Messages.
-We return a `notification:info` Message so that can be displayed on the events tab in the Spree store, but we also return a `payment:capture` Message.
-The idea here is that another integration can then listen specifically for `payment:capture` Messages and do something specific knowing that a payment has been captured (update Quickbooks, send an email to the customer, etc.)
+In this case we've actually returned multiple messages.
+We return a `notification:info` message so that can be displayed on the events tab in the Spree Commerce storefront, but we also return a `payment:capture` message.
+The idea here is that another integration can then listen specifically for `payment:capture` messages and do something specific knowing that a payment has been captured (update Quickbooks, send an email to the customer, etc.)

 ***
-Note that Services are not required to return a pre-defined Message Type.
-You are free to create your own Endpoints that return custom Message Types.
+Note that services are not required to return a pre-defined message Type.
+You are free to create your own endpoints that return custom message types.
 ***

 ### Error on Delivery

-There are various error conditions that may be encountered during the processing of a Service Request.
+There are various error conditions that may be encountered during the processing of a service request.
 Endpoints can have logic that maps to either internal business rules or the rules/validation logic of a third party API that it's facilitating integration with.

 Let's look at a specific example.
 Suppose you are working with a third party logistics (3PL) firm to drop ship your packages to your customers.
 Suppose further that this 3PL has an API that checks to verify that it can deliver to the requested address before it accepts your ship instructions.
-When this happens, you will most likely want to return a [Notification Error](notification_messages#error) Message.
+When this happens, you will most likely want to return a [notification error](notification_messages#error) message.

-The `notification:error` Message is used to signify that there was a problem with processing that Service Request.
+The `notification:error` message is used to signify that there was a problem with processing that service request.
 This approach should be used when the nature of the problem is that the request is not consistent with some type of business logic, or the rules of the third party API that you're communicating with are not met.

 ---validation_failure_example.rb---
 ```ruby